LevelUpMarketers/tta-management-plugin/docs/OperatorTestingGuide.md

   - `/wp-admin/admin.php?page=tta-tickets`
 - `/wp-admin/admin.php?page=tta-settings`
 - `/wp-admin/admin.php?page=tta-comms`
-- Verify each template can be edited and saved on the **Email & SMS** page.
-Each template is collapsed by default; expand the accordion and ensure changes persist after saving.
+- Verify each template on the **Email & SMS** page.
+Expand an accordion, edit the fields, click its **Save Changes** button and wait for the spinner to disappear.
+Confirm the success message appears and that refreshing the page shows the updated values.
+Each template should operate independently.
 - Ensure lists load without errors and that cache clearing and log viewing actions work.

 ### 4. Checkout and Cart